Leica BLK3D for professional -measurements in photos

-In November 2018 I had the opportunity to have a closer look on the BLK3D and to do first tests at LEICA’s “Geomatik News” in Zurich/Switzerland.
+In November 2018 I had the opportunity to have a closer look at the BLK3D and to do first tests at LEICA’s “Geomatik News” in Zurich/Switzerland.

 So far there is no device with comparable functions available.
 So it’s no surprise that Leica has included this gadget in the BLK series.
 BLK stands for “Black” – black, as well as innovative and with an innovative design.